 It follows from general principles that stability of quasi-parabolic Higgs bundles is an invariant along a given open chamber, and moreover, that the subset of points in $\mathrm{QPH}(E)$ that are stable with respect to every choice of open chamber in $\qW_{\sbul}$ is Zariski open.
 Nevertheless, we will verify that the intersection of the former Zariski open subset with $\mathrm{QPH}_{0}(E)$ is always empty with respect to any choice of degree parity, i.e., it either coincides with $\mathrm{QPH}_{\CC^{*}}(E)$ when $m_{1}-m_{2}\leq 2$, or is empty when $m_{1}-m_{2}\geq 3$.
 For any choice of open chamber $\qC\subset\qW_{\sbul}$, we will denote the stable locus associated to any $\pmb{\beta}\in\qC$ by $\mathrm{QPH}^{s}_{\qC}(E)$.

-\begin{definition} A point in $\mathrm{QPH}(E)$ will be called \textit{conditionally stable} if it is stable with respect to some choice of open chamber $\qC\subset\qW_{\sbul}$ of corresponding degree parity.
-The different substrata of conditionally stable quasi-parabolic Higgs bundles in $\mathrm{QPH}_{0}(E)$ will be accordingly denoted by $\mathrm{Q}^{cs}(E)$, $\mathrm{R}^{cs}(E)$, and $\mathrm{S}^{cs}_{j}(E)$. \end{definition}
+\begin{Definition} A point in $\mathrm{QPH}(E)$ will be called \textit{conditionally stable} if it is stable with respect to some choice of open chamber $\qC\subset\qW_{\sbul}$ of corresponding degree parity.
+The different substrata of conditionally stable quasi-parabolic Higgs bundles in $\mathrm{QPH}_{0}(E)$ will be accordingly denoted by $\mathrm{Q}^{\rm cs}(E)$, $\mathrm{R}^{\rm cs}(E)$, and $\mathrm{S}^{\rm cs}_{j}(E)$. \end{Definition}

 The subset of conditionally stable parabolic Higgs bundles in $\mathrm{QPH}(E)$ is equal to the complement of the Zariski closed subset of points that are either unstable or strictly semi-stable for any choice of weights $\pmb{\beta}\in[0,1)^{4}$.
-By corollary \ref{cor:stable-open}, the latter is always a subset of $\mathrm{QPH}_{0}(E)$.
-The following lemma is the key to characterize conditionally stable loci in a systematic fashion.
-The characterization is in turn performed in proposition \ref{prop:CS}.
+By Corollary~\ref{cor:stable-open}, the latter is a subset of $\mathrm{QPH}_{0}(E)$.
+The next lemma is the key to characterize conditionally stable loci systematically.
+The characterization is performed in Proposition~\ref{prop:CS}.

-\begin{lemma} $(E_{\qp},\Phi)\in\mathrm{QPH}_{0}(E)\backslash\mathrm{Q}(E)$ is not stable with respect to any $\pmb{\beta}\in[0,1)^{4}$ if and only if
+\begin{Lemma} $(E_{\qp},\Phi)\in\mathrm{QPH}_{0}(E)\backslash\mathrm{Q}(E)$ is not stable with respect to any $\pmb{\beta}\in[0,1)^{4}$ if and only~if